Asian World Cup struggles showcase problems at home

 "I would really like Japan to do well on the pitch as they tend to do everything right off the pitch.
 The Japanese model is the one to follow in AFC," Englishman Steve Darby, who has coached throughout Asia from Australia to Bahrain, told Reuters.

-"Japan has long-term goals - unlike many countries who have such short term ones based purely on immediate results - a strong league, underpinned by an organised systematic youth development program.
+"Japan has long-term goals - unlike many countries who have such short term ones based purely on immediate results - a strong league, underpinned by an organized systematic youth development program.

 "Far too often the coaching positions in youth development are "given" to people and it is such an important role."